yoshida-lab/XenonPy/docs/source/features.rst

     ``num_s_valence``                   Valance electron in d shell.
     =================================   ===================================================================================

-Users can also register new data set to XenonPy (requires approval from the developers), which can be easily loaded through the ``preset`` system later.
-For more details on the ``preset`` system, see :doc:`tutorial/1-preset`.
+Users can also register new data set to XenonPy (requires approval from the developers), which can be easily loaded through the ``Dataset`` system later.
+For more details on this system, see :doc:`tutorial/1-dataset`.